spanishgum/spanishgum.github.io/_posts/2017-06-05-mode-toggle.md

 So I gave the links a quick read, to see what I was getting myself into, and it doesn't seem too monstrous.
 I came up with a checklist of goals to accomplish to do this:

+ - Add the switch to the top of my page next to my title
  - Create a day time color pallette
- - Add the switch to the top of my page next to my title
- - Add the toggle effect and its animation
- - Use the `before`, `after`, and `checked` conventions found in the blog post to implement the day / night mode changes.
+ - Add the pallette to the toggled css using the `before`, `after`, and `checked` conventions

+First I created a `toggle.scss` file in my `_sass` folder for my page, and copy pasted the scss code from code pen in.
+I removed the body {...} from the code since I didn't want to interfere with my theme.
+I made a `toggle.html` file in my `_includes` folder to hold the toggle item, and added the style link directly to this file.

 To be continued...